-- Religious Education and Collective Worship Policy, Equality and Diversity Policy
+- Religious Education and Collective Worship Policy, and our Equality and Diversity Policy

-At Bournside we ensure that all students within the school have a voice that is listened to, and demonstrate how democracy works by actively promoting democratic processes such as a school and year council whose members are voted for by students.
+At Bournside we ensure that all students have a voice that is listened to, and actively promote democratic processes such as a school and year council whose members are voted for by students.
 We have Year Councils for each year group and a School Council consisting of two representatives from each Year Council.
-These students meet every half term, bringing ideas from their tutor groups and then feeding back what was discussed, suggested and resolved to their tutor groups and to the Senior Leadership Team.
+These students meet every half term, bringing ideas from their tutor groups and then feeding back what was discussed, suggested, and resolved to their tutor groups and the Senior Leadership Team.
 Through student voice, students have shaped the school code for learning, both its development and through regular reviews.

 Mutual respect and tolerance of those with different faiths and beliefs

 Through ‘Bournside pride’, assemblies with built-in reflection time, support and raising of funds for selected charities, RS, PSCHEE and many other subject areas, we deal with issues such as prejudice, discrimination, racism, sexism and bullying.